sandipd5/Deploy_model_Django/README.md

-# Beginner_ml_project
+# Deplyment Using Django
-Beginner Project using Django
+In this project I have exported machine learning models using Joblib library and deployed using Django Framework.